vaughnteegarden/slate/source/includes/_howtoinstantbuy.md

 }
 ```

 Once you have product information, create a CheckoutProduct object.
-Then call the SDK `CheckoutManager.checkoutProduct` method to create an order and get totals.
+Then call the SDK `CheckoutManagerV2.checkoutProduct` method to create an order and get totals.
 The response order object includes an order id, order total, and price breakdowns.